brian91292/StreamCore/README.md

 # Mod Info
 StreamCore is an IPA based mod designed to allow developers to create interactive chat experiences with ease.
+At the time of writing StreamCore supports Twitch and YouTube.

-# Config
+# Config File
 Config files can be found in the `UserData\StreamCore` folder.
+This folder will be referenced as the `config folder` for the remainder of this readme.

+# Twitch Config
+Twitch configuration is very straightforward, click the link below to generate an OAuth token and copy it into the Twitch login file described below.

 ### TwitchLoginInfo.ini
 | Option | Description |